Amyotrophic Lateral Sclerosis (ALS) (cont.)

 IN THIS ARTICLE

 Amyotrophic Lateral Sclerosis Causes

 We do not know exactly what causes ALS.
-Although about 10% of cases of ALS are hereditary (run in families), the other 90% are not.
+Although some cases of ALS are hereditary (run in families), most are not.
 A mutation of a gene called SOD1 has been identified in some of the hereditary cases, but we do not know what role the mutation plays in the disease.